-- Ensure all staff are trained in correct waste separation and management procedures - Provide directional signage to show location of and routes to waste storage areas - General waste and co-mingled recycling bins should be clearly labelled and colour-coded to ensure no cross contamination, where applicable - Employees and cleaners should adhere to the WMP for compliance, in consultation with Management; and - Repair signs and labels promptly to avoid breakdown of communications.
+- Use consistent signage and colour coding throughout the Development.
+Examples of signage are provided in Section 6.7 - Ensure all staff are trained in correct waste separation and management procedures - Provide directional signage to show location of and routes to waste storage areas - General waste and co-mingled recycling bins should be clearly labelled and colour-coded to ensure no cross contamination, where applicable - Employees and cleaners should adhere to the WMP for compliance, in consultation with Management and - Repair signs and labels promptly to avoid breakdown of communications.

-6.8 Monitoring and Reporting
+6.9 Monitoring and Reporting

-Audit and visual assessment of bins prior to collection should be undertaken by Management in the first few months of being operational to ensure the waste management system is sufficient for the Development's needs, and also on a half-yearly basis to ensure WMP provisions are being maintained.
+Audit and visual assessment of bins before collection should be undertaken by Management in the first few months of being operational to ensure the waste management system is sufficient for the Development's needs, and also on a half-yearly basis to ensure WMP provisions are being maintained.